 With so many Audio/Visual companies out there, what can be done to find one to reach a triumphant outcome?
 Look for those with a proven track record of success.
 Don’t let your event be someone else’s training ground.
 Ask for two or three references discovering what they know of the meeting location and the experience of their staff.
 At the outset, demand that operators are present in or near all the meeting rooms at all times to assist speakers setting up their presentations and address any problems that may arise during the event.

 A successful meeting is no accident.
-Careful planning and a competent A/V team are critical components for success.
+Careful planning, great event technology and a competent A/V team are critical components for success.
 With A/V Minutemen leading the charge, your event is headed for victory.
 Here is a great checklist.